nkpatterson/adf-gh-integration-demo/README.md

 * [Azure Data Factory Node Package](https://www.npmjs.com/package/@microsoft/azure-data-factory-utilities)

 ## Demo Setup
-1. In Azure, create 2 ADF's, 1 for Dev and 1 for Prod
+1. In Azure, create 2 Azure Data Factories, 1 representing Development and 1 representing Production
-   1. Skip Git configuration for now
+   1. Skip Git Configuration on both for now
-1. Create a service principal using the following script and save the output to a file
+1. In Cloud Shell, create a service principal using the following script, substituting {sp-name} with a unique name and {subscription-id} with your Azure Subscription GUID, and save the output to a file
-   1. az ad sp create-for-rbac --name "{sp-name}" --sdk-auth --role contributor --scopes /subscriptions/{subscription-id}
+   1. `az ad sp create-for-rbac --name "{sp-name}" --sdk-auth --role contributor --scopes /subscriptions/{subscription-id}`
 1. In GitHub, create a new repo
    1. Make sure to check the box to create a README
 1. In GitHub repo, click Settings > Environments
 1. Create the following Environments:
    1. Development
    1. Production
 1. In the settings for Development Environment, add the following Environment Secrets
-   1. AZURE_CREDENTIALS
+   1. `AZURE_CREDENTIALS`
 	    1. Copy/Paste contents of service principal output
-   1. FACTORY_NAME
+   1. `FACTORY_NAME`
       1. Specify the development ADF instance name
-   1. RESOURCE_GROUP_NAME
+   1. `RESOURCE_GROUP_NAME`
       1. Specify the resource group name that contains the development ADF instance
-   1. SUBSCRIPTION_ID
+   1. `SUBSCRIPTION_ID`
       1. Specify the Azure Subscription ID that contains the development ADF instance
-1. Repeat these instructions for the Production Environment, changing the credentials/names/ids/etc. for the production ADF instance
+1. Repeat these instructions for the Production Environment, changing the credentials, names, IDs, etc. for the production ADF instance
 1. In the Production Environment, add one or more Required Reviewers
 1. In the Production Environment, add a deployment branch rule and set to "main"
 1. In Code tab of Repo, click Add file > Create new file